transdigiware/blockchain/vscode-extension.md

 1. Click the **{{site.data.keyword.blockchainfull_notm}}** icon to open the **{{site.data.keyword.blockchainfull_notm}}** tab.
 Click the overflow menu in the smart contracts pane and click **Create New Project**.
 2. Select the smart contract type to generate.
 The **Default Contract** example is recommended for first-time users and demonstrates how to perform create, read, update and delete operations to the public ledger that's shared by all network members.
-The **Private Data Contract** example demonstrates how to perform create, read, update, delete and verify operations to a collection, that is private to a single network member.
+The **Private Data Contract** example demonstrates how to perform create, read, update, delete, and verify operations to a collection, that is private to a single network member.
 3. Select the language that you want to create a smart contract in.
 The current options are JavaScript, TypeScript, Go, and Java. **Note:** You can use the VS Code extension to create and test Java smart contracts locally.
 If you are deploying the smart contracts to a production network, JavaScript and TypeScript smart contracts require more resources than contracts written in Go.
 4. **If you selected JavaScript, TypeScript, or Java**, select an asset to be managed by the example contract.
 For example, ***bond***.
 5. Create a folder with the name of your project and open it.